We may earn money or products from the companies mentioned in this post. Please check my disclosure policy to learn more.

 You know that our skin replenishes itself every 28-30 days.
 That is, a fresh layer of skin replaces the old skin every 4 weeks.

 At any point in time, a mix of dead cells and fresh cells are present in the top layer of skin, sebum acting as a binder to keep them in place.
 When their life is over, the dead cells get flaked off.

 However, when too much of this sebum is there on the skin, it prevents these dead cells from falling off.
 This swamp clogs the skin pores, prevents the skin from ‘breathing’, and acts as a breeding ground for bacteria, which cause acne, pimples and so on.

 People with different skin types produce different levels of sebum.
 People with oily skin produce more sebum than normal because of overactive sebaceous glands.

-Some oil on the skin is normal, especially when you wake up, or at the end of the day, and particularly when it’s hot.
+It is normal to have oily skin when you wake up, at the end of a tiring day, or even when the climate is hot.
 But too much production of this oil by the sebaceous glands is not good as we just saw, and that is when skin acquires its oily character.

 Oily skin, in turn, can lead to a host of other skin imperfections.

 How To Tell That You Have Oily Skin

 It’s not that difficult to figure out that you have oily skin.